sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## 3.34 -> 3.35.1

-> WARNING: **Due to issues related to Code Insights on the 3.35.0 release, Users are advised to upgrade directly to 3.35.1.**
+**Due to issues related to Code Insights on the 3.35.0 release, Users are advised to upgrade directly to 3.35.1.**

 The query-runner deployment has been removed, so if you deploy with a method other than the `kubectl-apply-all.sh`, a manual removal of the deployment may be necessary.
 Follow the [standard upgrade procedure](../install/kubernetes/update.md) to upgrade your deployment.